<< BACK to OUR BELIEFS Page

 In the modern world, many "so-called" prophets give in to their confidence of mathematics, often leading them to imagine patterns and formulas within scripture that, they believe, indicate when the end-time age will occur.
 Referred to as "doomsday prophecies", these prophets tend to throw out dates, like candy, claiming the answer has been revealed to them.
 And they fail to come about time and time again, because these patterns and calculations are just not there!
 How do we know this?
 Verse 36 explains[1]:

-We can learn an important lesson here when applied to the Biblical calendar (or observing the Biblical clock).
-Looking for signs does not involve relying on mathematical calculations.
-Sure, we can utilize math as a tool to help us look for these signs.
-But if we truly desire to know when Yehovah has appointed His Holy time, His appointments, then we need to be like these watchmen, looking for His signs that He ordained - His lighthouse beacon - to visually observe when his time arrives!
-If we are actively looking, then His timetable will always remain forefront in our minds.
+We can learn an important lesson here when applied to Biblical time (or observing His Biblical clock).
+Looking for signs does not involve relying on calendars and mathematical calculations.
+Sure, we can utilize math as a tool to help us look for these signs, but if we truly desire to know when Yehovah has appointed His Holy time - His appointments - then we need to be like these watchmen, looking for His signs that He ordained (His lighthouse beacon) to visually observe when his time arrives!
+If we are actively looking, then His timetable will always remain at the forefront of our minds.
 It also builds anticipation for His appointed festivals!
 This is something that we can easily take for granted when we rely strictly on invisible, abstract calculations - especially calculations that are never given to us in scripture.
 Even more, what if our calculations are wrong?

 Only by observation of His ordained signs can we truly understand, in our hearts, that we are proclaiming and guarding His time properly.
 How do we know this?
-Because mathematical calculations, aside from simple counting the number of days, simply do not exist in the Bible.
+Because mathematical calculations and structured calendars, aside from simple counting the number of days, simply do not exist in the Bible.
 Something this important would never get missed by the Almighty God, the Creator of the Universe!
-He would not have given someone a 'magical' formulas and then relied on man to spread that key understanding by word of mouth.
+He would not have given someone a 'magical' formula and then relied on man to spread that key understanding by word of mouth.
 Remember the Bereans in Acts 17:11?
-Teachings done by word of mouth is not what they searched for when they were looking to prove a doctrine.
+Teaching done by word of mouth is not what they searched for when they were looking to prove a doctrine.

 Now that we have a better grasp on these lights serving as "signs (observable in the sky) and seasons (to determine His Feast days), and for days and years", let's begin by looking at what constitutes a Biblical Day by using these signs.